Futurize Your Course Competition

 To create a community of innovators and developers, the committee will work with all applicants through several workshops and ideation sessions.
 These online/hybrid sessions will explore techniques and strategies to facilitate the design process.

-To apply, submit the required preliminary information and statement of interest through this form.
+To apply, submit the required preliminary information and statement of interest through this form by December 10.

 To enhance innovative ideas, applicants will have the opportunity to participate in the following: